Skip to page content

 PII is provided to the agency in a variety of ways including:

-• Forms submitted either by the individual claimant or the employer insurance carrier, or claim administrator.
+Forms submitted either by the individual claimant, medical provider, responsible coal mine operator or insurance carrier.
 A list of the forms can be found at the following link:

-• Medical records and reports from health care providers including physicians, hospitals, rehabilitation centers, and nurses.
+• Medical bills and other medical records and evaluations provided by a variety of health care professionals including physicians, hospitals, rehabilitation centers, and nurses.

-• Communication from workers attorneys' representing claimants and other parties of interest.
+• Communication between attorneys' representing claimants and responsible coal mine operators.

-• Other records of communication including notes on phone calls, letters, emails, etc
+• Other records of communication including notes on phone calls, letters, etc.

 What is the PII being collected, used, disseminated, or maintained?